Written by Terry Smith

 I think the Winchester makes up for the lack of trellis with the super handy under seat storage it provides.
 Simply lift up the top of the seat and you will find a large area to store whatever your heart desires.
 We love a clever added feature.

 When it comes to size and weight, this arbour seat measures 70.5cm x 139cm x 142.43cm, weighing a hefty 142.43kg.
-Whilst the size is fairly average, the weight is extreme.
+Whilst the size is fairly average, the weight is extreme – make sure you assemble it where you plan to leave it!
 This impacts the assembly of the arbour seat, making it quite the challenge to attempt to assemble alone.
 Definitely enlist the assistance of a little helper with the assembly of this product!

 Specification: Material: Softwood, Weather-Resistant: Yes, Size: 158 x 158 x 210 cm, Seating for: 4 people,

 Finally, it’s the turn of the Rowlinson Balmoral Corner Arbour, another corner arbour chair, but slightly smaller and more affordable than the Dunster corner arbour.
 This product, like Dunster fits around four people and is made up of two bench areas which meet to make a 90-degree angle.
-Measuring 158cm x 158 cm x 210cm, the Rowlinson arbour is a good size for a moderately sized garden, and its right-angle design makes it the perfect arbour seat if you are trying to conserve space.
+Measuring 158cm x 158 cm x 210cm, the Rowlinson arbour is a good size for a moderately sized garden, and its right-angle design makes it the perfect arbour seat if you are trying to conserve space but before we go anywhere – this unit is an open roof – despite the impression the manufacturer images give from the angles used.

-In terms of aesthetics, it has everything that a good arbour seat should have; a solid pine seat, a thick slatted roof and four sheets of trellis which give the arbour a nice finish; even nicer if you added your own climbing plants.
+In terms of aesthetics, it has everything that a good arbour seat should have; a solid pine seat, a thick slatted roof and four sheets of trellis which give the arbour a nice finish; even nicer if you added your own climbing plants – with one similar – I know you can get an easy ten years out of this quality without keeping up maintenance:

 The wood is FSC (Forest Stewardship Council) certified, meaning it has been sourced and harvested sustainably, and has been pressure treated to protect against rot, so the longevity of this product looks good so far.
-Furthermore, it weighs approximately 95 kg, making it sturdy and stable in bad weather, but naturally making assembly that little bit more difficult.
-Speaking of which, assembling this product is notoriously tricky, as the multiple parts and lack of pre-drilled holes make this one a project best suited to those already accustomed to DIY.
+When you compare to the one above, the trellis won’t last as long and the sides aren’t as strong, but overall it’s still pretty beefy and solid.
+Furthermore, it weighs approximately 95 kg, making it sturdy and stable in bad weather, but naturally making assembly that little bit difficult due to the overall weight.
+Speaking of which, assembling this product is notoriously tricky, as the multiple parts and lack of pre-drilled holes make this one a project best suited to those already accustomed to DIY and definitely you want a cordless drill and an impact driver if you’re lucky enough to have one.

 In terms of price, the Rowlinson arbour sits nicely in the mid-range and, for my money, I would say that it’s a pretty good deal considering the quality of the product.
 It does exactly what it says on the tin and is a robust and reliable arbour, however it lacks the unique added touches that the previous two arbours have, so it blends somewhat into the crowd of its competition.